px-pride/axi-game-engine/DOC.md

 - `ScheduleHandler`: Creates tournament schedules
 - `UserHandler`: Manages player information

+### Testing Framework

+The engine includes built-in testing support:

+- `TestDiscordHandler`: A specialized version of the Discord handler for testing Discord integration without requiring an actual Discord connection.
+It provides methods for verifying that messages are correctly formatted and sent at the appropriate times.

+To use the testing framework, set `"test_mode": true` in the Discord configuration section.
+This will automatically use the `TestDiscordHandler` instead of the regular `DiscordHandler`.
+See `examples/test_discord.py` for a demonstration.

 ## Walking Through an Example

 Let's trace the execution of a simple Rock-Paper-Scissors tournament: